Quantifying Data Contamination in Psychometric Evaluations of LLMs: Results

 \section{Results}

 \paragraph{Experimental Details.} We evaluate psychometric contamination on four widely used questionnaires: BFI-44, PVQ-40, MFQ, and SD-3, which measure personality traits, human values, moral foundations, and dark triad behaviors.
 These inventories are selected because they have been frequently adopted in recent NLP studies evaluating LLMs.
 We evaluate 21 models.
 The complete list of models, questionnaires, and prompt templates is provided in Appendix~\ref{appendix:experimental_details}.
+For all experiments we set the temperature to 0.7, repeat three times, and report the averaged results alongside 95 percent confidence intervals.

 \paragraph{Overall Contamination Patterns.} We begin with a high-level overview of contamination patterns across all models and inventories (Table~\ref{tab:psychometric-contamination}).
 Across the 21 LLMs evaluated, contamination is evident in all three aspects---\textit{item memorization}, \textit{evaluation memorization}, and \textit{target score matching}.
 Overall, models exhibit near-ceiling performance in \textit{evaluation memorization}, particularly in recognizing the psychological dimension each item measures.
 Moreover, models not only understand the evaluation procedures of inventories but also demonstrate the ability to strategically select response options to match specified target scores.